Tuesday, February 17, 2026

 Why it matters

-• Weak root cause analysis is a common supervisory finding.
-Without structured categorisation, trends remain invisible
+• Weak root cause analysis is a common complaint management problem.
+Without structured categorisation, trends remain invisible and customers remain exposed to repeat harm

 What good looks like